 That brings me to another point — I think the versatility of the hand–to–foot triplet speaks for itself since it’s routinely used to this day.
 Part of this probably has to do with the fact the influence behind the triplets is obfuscated a bit; it can be tough to recognize them as a John Bonham copycat lick unless you give the drum part a close listen.
 Different orchestrations, sticking, and even subdivisions will all work to bestow this idea a unique lope.
 That’s why many drummers after Bonham (and many drummers before) have gotten so much mileage out of hand–to–foot triplets.

-Meanwhile, I really don’t hear triplet bass drum doubles all that often.
-Not nowadays, not yesteryear, and definitely not in the context of playing a string of them back to back (à la the finale of “Good Times Bad Times”).
+Meanwhile, the bass drum triplets just don’t have the same modularity; definitely not in the context of playing a string of them back to back (à la the finale of “Good Times Bad Times”).
 A repeated flurry of triplet bass drum doubles is a bit like the Purdie shuffle — it’s such a famous lick that it’s become a punchline, and many drummers probably avoid using it so as not to sound hackneyed.
-Contemporary kick drum chops is all about linear stuff.
+Contemporary kick drum chops are all about linear stuff.

 Now, does this really matter at the end of the day?
 Maybe not, but in drumming circles, there aren’t many licks that have agreed–upon terms outside of the rudiment list (and many of those patterns are worthless compared to the Bonham triplet).
-Could you imagine a guitarist bringing up something like a C blues scale, and getting the response “Umm, which C blues scale are you talking about?”.
-We’ve spoiled something, and I don’t think we’ve gotten anything in return.
+Could you imagine a guitarist bringing up something like a C blues scale, and getting the response “Umm, which C blues scale are you talking about?”
+We’ve really spoiled something.